isabella232/Specs-18/ODCM/odcm-feed.md

 # ODCM Data Feed

-Facilitie sharing of data between spaces.
+Facilitate sharing of data between spaces.

 ## Objective

 ODCM needs to facilitate sharing of
  - Users
  - Step Templates
  - Server Extensions
  - Variables
  - Releases
  - Tentacles (Environments / Targets)

 ## Concepts

+Terms / ideas

 ### Trust

  - Space B will only trust Space A, this is defined at the ODCM level and certificates are used to facilitate

- ### Broker - This is ODCM
+### Broker

- - ODCM will be the broker/co-ordinator
+ - ODCM will be the broker/coordinator

 ### Feeds

- -
+ - A mechanism by which data is accessible, a known location to fetch/push data.

 ## Scenario 1 : Shared Variables

 ## Scenario 2 : Air Gap

-Barry Infrastructure has a new requirement for an application that does credit card processing that is to *truly issolate production*.
+Barry Infrastructure has a new requirement for an application that does credit card processing that is to *truly isolate production*.

 He makes 2 spaces, `Dev-and-QA` and `Production`. `Dev-and-QA` can be an unrestricted set of machines and processes where the developers and QA people can spin up anything they need to get their jobs done.